*PLEASE NOTE THIS IS BASED ON UK LAW*

 - Speak up if you are ever unhappy with anything.

-The way we see it, these are services you are paying for and so you have every right.
+The way we see it, these are services you are paying for and so you have every right to question things and stand your ground.